bsamarji/Keepr/README.md

     ```

 ## Usage & Commands

+### Warning For Python Package Users

+If you have installed passman as a python package (via options 2 or 3), then the python virtual environment where you installed passman to,
+must be activated for you to use the passman CLI tool.

+### Initial Setup

 The first time you run any `passman` command, you will be guided through the process of creating your **Master Password**.
 This password is the only key to your vault, so treat it as your most important secret.